AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md

 You can create a smart list subscription in two separate places:

-* Marketing Activities
+* [!UICONTROL Marketing Activities]
-* Database
+* [!UICONTROL Database]

 Subscriptions use the full list of people at the time the subscription runs.

-Subscriptions live where your smart list lives, in Marketing Activities or Database.
+Subscriptions live where your smart list lives, in [!UICONTROL Marketing Activities] or [!UICONTROL Database].

 You can create multiple subscriptions from the same smart list.